 Proof of COVID-19 vaccination is still required for entry.
 Please see the CDC’s website for full details.
 All travelers to the United States, including students, will need to comply with COVID-19 vaccination and testing requirements.

 INTERVIEWS WAIVED FOR STUDENT AND CERTAIN EXCHANGE VISITORS VISA PROCESSING:

-Note: As of Jan 1, 2022, the requirements to qualify for this program have changed.
-Please review the following carefully before you mail in your visa application.
 The Department of State has waived, through December 31, 2022, the in-person interview requirement for some first-time students and certain exchange visitors.
 U.S. Embassy Stockholm is ready to receive applications by mail for F1, F2, M1 students and J1 and J2 academic exchange visitors, in the student, professor, research scholar, short-term scholar, and specialist category.
 No other categories of exchange visitors may benefit from this change and no other categories of J visa applications will be approved.

 To take advantage of this change in student and exchange visitor visa processing, you must meet all program the requirements for your visa class.
 Please read the following instructions below carefully, applications and applicants not conforming to the below parameters will be refused or will require an interview.

 - We will not be able to accept reciprocity payments for extended visa validity.

 - You must have been previously issued a visa in any class at any time OR you must have traveled to the United States under the Visa Waiver Program.
 Applicants must provide proof of your prior visa or prior travel under the Visa Waiver Program with their applications.

 - We will not be able to process your application if you have been refused a visa that was not subsequently overcome or waived, or if you have been denied an ESTA.